 Maintain social distancing where possible: Social distancing guidelines currently require at least 2 metres (3 steps) to be maintained between individuals and groups of up to 2 households where possible and, where not possible, 1metre plus other mitigation measures.
 Bookings can be accepted for events where social distancing can be maintained and contacts below 2m are minimised and transitory, but certain types of events cannot yet be held.

 St Margaret’s Hall uses personal data for the purposes of managing the hall, its bookings and finances, running and marketing events at the hall and its fundraising activities.
 Data may be retained for up to 7 years for accounts purposes and for longer where required by the Hall’s insurers.
 If you would like to find out more about how we use your personal data please read our Policy and Procedures.

-Click Here for booking details
+Click Here for Village Hall booking details

 Horsington Village Hall, also known as St Margaret’s Hall, lying, as it does midway between Horsington and South Cheriton, is ideally placed for the inhabitants of both villages.

-Because of its isolation from other buildings parties can be held with minimum disturbance, and Horsington Village Hall holds a public licence for music and dancing for up to 120 people.
+Because of its isolation from other buildings, parties can be held with minimum disturbance, and Horsington Village Hall holds a public licence for music and dancing for up to 120 people.
 Temporary licence for an event, including the sale of alcohol, (TENS) can be obtained from South Somerset District Council.

-Horsington Village Hall has been awarded Hallmark 1 status by Action with Rural Communities in England (ACRE).
+Horsington Village Hall has been awarded Hallmark 1 status by Action with Communities in Rural England (ACRE).
 Hallmark 1 highlights good practice around hiring arrangements and booking procedures, insurance and maintenance of the hall and is an indication that the management of the Hall is of a very high standard.

 If you are a local business or organisation and would like a link to your website please contact the Editor.